dustinspecker/tv/readme.md

 In addition to the above supported environment variables, [fastify-cli](https://github.com/fastify/fastify-cli) has its own [supported environment variables](https://github.com/fastify/fastify-cli#options) that may be used as described above.

+The environment variables must be defined in the same shell running Server or in a `.env` file in `./tv/server` directory.

+## Build Client

+1. `cd client`
+1. `npm i -g webpack-cli`
+1. `npm i`
+1. `webpack-cli`

+## Run Client Proxy Server
+1. `npm start`
+1. Default browser will open to local IP.
+Take note of this local IP if wanting to connect from another device.

 ## Usage

-1. Navigate to the address logged by Server on Chrome browser on any device on same network as Server
+1. Navigate to the address opened by Client Proxy Server in Chrome browser on any device on same network as Server
 1. Click/Tap the Google Cast icon to begin a cast session
 1. Select a video to begin casting